anon-blue/anon.blue/README.txt

  Sorry your computer just huh...has a little fuck i spell it wrong again fuck
-       your computer just has some'probiem gfu fuck fuckfuck
+       your computer just has some'probiem gfu fuck fuckfuck fuckkkkkkkkkkkkkkkk kkkkkkkkkkkkkkkkkkkkkkkkkkkk
+            Sorry your com fuckkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkk kkkkkkk